 Individual carriers may also offer special discounts for certain professions that are not advertised, so it never hurts to ask.
 But be careful!
 Some of these so-called discounts offer limited or lesser quality coverage than you would get otherwise, so always compare coverage, service, and price with and without the professional discount.

-Finally, if you work through a hospital or a doctor’s office, there may be an option to purchase auto insurance through a bundle or group discount policy.
+If you work through a hospital or a doctor’s office, there may be an option to purchase auto insurance through a bundle or group discount policy.
 Some companies will offer insurance for their employees through a certain carrier that has ties or links to the hospital or doctor’s group in some way.
 These discounts can offer substantial savings, especially in larger groups, so it is certainly worth looking into.

-- Some discounts may be more readily available for those who work in hospitals because they use their car less often for work.
+Some discounts may be more readily available for those who work in hospitals because they use their car less often for work.
 The more you use the car, the higher the risk of an accident, which means higher insurance rates.

 If you are a student nurse, a medical student looking for cheap auto insurance, or a nurse taking classes of some kind, you may qualify for some discounts that are related to education if you provide proof of continuing education.